SongZhao/JS-notes/JS syntax.md

 ##### Auto-casting: system issued cast, invisible to user.

-1. calculation of different types    // number + string will act like two string concatinate togather.
+1. Calculation of different types    // number + string will act like two string concatinate togather.
-2. asking for boolean value of a non-boolean variable //the auto-cast process is the same as Boolean()
+2. Asking for boolean value of a non-boolean variable //the auto-cast process is the same as Boolean()
-3. use '+' or '-' on non-number var or object(like list)  //will produce Nan most likely
+3. Use '+' or '-' on non-number var or object(like list)  //It will produce Nan most likely

 #### Error handling:
-- Error() this function is used to create a new Error object.
+- Error(): this function is used to create a new Error object.
 ```
 var err = new Error("something is wrong")
 console.log(err.message) // something is wrong
 Error object must have three properties(message, name, stack).
 ```
-- customize error handling:
+- Customize error handling:
 ```
 function userError(message)
 {